Bayesian Markov-Switching Vector Autoregressive Process: Abstract

 \section{Abstract}

 This study introduces marginal density functions of the general Bayesian Markov--Switching Vector Autoregressive (MS--VAR) process.
-In the case of the Bayesian MS--VAR process, we provide closed--form density functions and Monte--Carlo simulation algorithms, including the importance sampling method.
+In a special case of the Bayesian MS--VAR process, we provide closed--form density functions and Monte--Carlo simulation algorithms, including the importance sampling method.
 The Monte--Carlo simulation method departs from the previous simulation methods because it removes the duplication in a regime vector.
+To obtain smoothed probability inference, we develop a new smoothing method.